AOGPE ASSOCIATE LEVEL COURSEWORK

 Coursework is delivered via lectures, daily reading, homework, discussions, demonstrations, videos, and hands-on practice of multisensory procedures and strategies.
 This is a graduate level course—an undergraduate degree (of any kind) is required.

-Our 10-hour Classroom Coursework (for those with access to an appropriate student*)
+Our 10-hour Applied Practice Coursework (for those with access to an appropriate student*)

 • – guided practice reading and understanding your student’s psycho-educational report.